verynifty/fastdapp/docs/blog/2023-06-21-hello-world.md

 A brief introduction of the alpha...

-Muse BUILD gives builders super powers to publish magical dapps.
+Fast Dapp gives builders super powers to publish magical dapps.
 Your smart contract is deployed and you need a user interface?
 Write simple HTML or Markdown and leverage a collection of components.
 No need to setup a dev environment, RPC provider, server...
-Just edit your app on Muse BUILD and publish it.
+Just edit your app on Fast Dapp and publish it.

 <!--truncate-->